AndriyZaec/orbital-markets/README.md

 Orbital Market is an execution copilot for hedged carry trades.

-It helps traders discover funding opportunities across venues, size them based on real execution quality, open the hedge in a safer way, and manage the position until exit.
+It helps traders and future autonomous agents discover funding opportunities across venues, size them based on real execution quality, open the hedge in a safer way, and manage the position until exit.

-This is not a passive yield vault.
-This is not a generic trading terminal.
-This is not a pure arbitrage dashboard.

-Orbital is built around one hard problem: turning attractive funding spreads into trades that are actually executable and worth holding.

-## Why This Exists
+## The Problem

-Most funding-rate tools stop at signal discovery.
+Most funding-rate products stop at signal discovery.

-They tell you where the APY looks high, but not:
+They can show a high APY, but they do not answer the hard questions:

-- whether the trade can be entered cleanly at size
+- can this trade actually be entered at size?
-- how much slippage and inventory risk you are taking
+- how much slippage and fake liquidity risk is hiding underneath?
-- how long you need to hold to break even
+- how long does the trade need to survive to break even?
-- whether the hedge is still healthy after entry
+- what happens if one leg fills and the other does not?
-- when you should exit before the thesis breaks
+- when should the trade be closed before the thesis breaks?

-Orbital is designed to close that gap.
+Orbital is built to close that gap.

-## Product
+## What Orbital Does

 **Three layers.
 One execution loop.
 Real carry trades.**

 ### Market Intelligence

-Funding spread discovery.
-Execution-aware edge ranking.
+- funding spread discovery
+- execution-aware edge ranking
-Liquidity and slippage checks.
+- liquidity and slippage checks

 ### Execution Engine

-Two-leg execution plans.
-Recommended notional sizing.
-Hedge integrity controls.
+- two-leg execution plans
+- recommended notional sizing
+- hedge integrity controls

 ### Monitoring & Analytics

-Price, funding, and total PnL.
+- price, funding, and total PnL
-Basis and liquidation tracking.
+- basis and liquidation tracking
-Paper execution and post-trade analytics.
+- paper execution and post-trade analytics

-## Core Workflow
+## Venues

-1. Scan venues for funding and basis opportunities.
-2. Rank opportunities by execution-aware edge, not headline APY alone.
-3. Build a fresh execution plan from live venue data.
-4. Validate slippage, liquidity quality, and hedge viability.
-5. Execute two legs with guarded sequential logic.
-6. Monitor funding carry, basis drift, liquidation proximity, and exit conditions.

-## What Makes Orbital Different
+Orbital is currently built around:

+- **Pacifica**
+- **Hyperliquid**

+The current live execution foundation is being built venue-by-venue, starting with Pacifica.

+The product architecture is intentionally adapter-based, so additional venues can be added without rewriting the execution and monitoring layers.

+## Why It Matters

 Orbital does not optimize for the prettiest spread table.

 It optimizes for the full trade lifecycle:

-- signal quality
-- sizing quality
+- better trade selection
 - safer hedge entry
-- degraded-state handling
+- smarter sizing
+- degradation and liquidation awareness
-- break-even awareness
+- break-even visibility
 - real outcome analytics

-In one line:

 **Orbital turns funding opportunities into structured, risk-aware execution workflows.**

-## Current Capabilities
+## Current Product Surface

-### Scanner
+### Trading Core

-- Pacifica and Hyperliquid venue adapters
+- Pacifica + Hyperliquid market ingestion
-- normalized market snapshots
+- normalized scanner across 292 markets
-- funding spread detection
-- annualized gross edge and estimated net edge
-- execution-aware ranking

-### Execution Preview

-- fresh execution plan generation
-- two-leg trade preview
+- execution preview for two-leg trades
-- slippage and entry cost bounds
-- leverage-aware margin and exposure view
+- canonical funding and edge model
-- recommended notional sizing

-### Liquidity Intelligence

 - BBO-first sizing model
-- explicit liquidity labels: `deep`, `medium`, `thin`, `toxic`
+- liquidity labels: `deep`, `medium`, `thin`, `toxic`
-- fake-liquidity suspicion signals
-- hard slippage blockers and warnings
+- fake-liquidity detection and slippage blockers

-### Paper Execution
+### Paper Trading Engine

-- execution state machine
+- paper execution state machine
 - partial-fill-aware logic
 - retry, unwind, and degraded handling
+- auto-close on:
+  - degraded state
+  - edge collapse
+  - critical liquidation risk
+- manual close

+### Monitoring
 - per-leg tracking
-- auto-close on degraded state, edge collapse, and critical liquidation risk
-- manual close support

-### Monitoring

-- price PnL, funding PnL, total PnL
+- funding PnL, price PnL, total PnL
 - basis tracking
-- leverage and gross exposure
+- leverage and exposure view
 - estimated liquidation price and liquidation distance
-- per-leg funding and PnL tracking
+- liquidation risk levels: `safe`, `elevated`, `warning`, `critical`

 ### Analytics
 - DB-backed paper analytics
 - break-even tracking
 - risk-tier and asset breakdowns
-- close-reason analysis
-- research history for replay and iteration
+- historical edge persistence chart based on real recorded snapshots

+### Product Surfaces
+- `Fee Rebates` page for GTM narrative
+- `Connect Accounts` side panel for multi-venue ops UX
+- `For Agents` page positioning Orbital as a control layer for autonomous capital
+- demo-friendly `Account Overview` focused on health, exposure, risk, and carry

-## Technical Design
+## Technical Highlights

-### Architecture
+### Stack

-- `apps/api` — Go backend, scanner, paper execution, analytics, persistence
+- `apps/api` — Go backend
-- `apps/web` — React frontend for opportunities, plan preview, paper positions, and analytics
+- `apps/web` — React + Tailwind frontend
+- `SQLite` + embedded migrations + `sqlc`

+### Core Models
+- `Opportunity` — scan and ranking object
+- `ExecutionPlan` — concrete open/close plan
-- `packages/shared` — shared types/utilities
+- `Position` — tracked trade lifecycle object
-- `services/` — reserved for additional execution and market-data services as the system evolves

-### Backend Principles
+### Current Architecture
 - off-chain-first execution architecture
 - normalized venue adapters
-- canonical funding and edge math
+- canonical hourly-normalized funding model
-- BBO-first liquidity model
+- BBO-first liquidity model with OI as secondary context
-- SQLite-backed research and analytics layer
 - paper execution before live execution

-### Data Model

-The product is organized around three core objects:

-- `Opportunity` — scan and ranking object
-- `ExecutionPlan` — concrete open/close plan
-- `Position` — tracked trade lifecycle object

 ## Execution Semantics

-Orbital currently models execution with the following rules:
+Orbital already models the hard parts of two-leg execution:

 - riskier leg first
 - leg 2 sized from actual leg 1 fill